Hephaestus-Arm/HephaestusArm2/ubunutu_install.md

 ## Creating a Bootable USB

 A bootable usb is a flash drive that you can put an operating system on and then use to load a live enviroment on your computer.
+If you can't set one up the SAs will have one available upon request.

 Follow [this](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) tutorial by Ubuntu.
 It goes over flash drive selection installing needed programs and anything else you might need.